 Office - ECSN 2.710

-Professor, research scientists at corporate or national laboratories, research and development engineer for the design, manufacturing, control, and operation of components and systems in energy, health care, security and transportation, and consulting engineer in the public and private sectors
+Graduates of the program seek positions such as: Professor, Research Scientists at corporate or national laboratories, Research and Development Engineer for the design, manufacturing, control, and operation of components and systems in energy, health care, security and transportation and Consulting Engineer in the public and private sectors.